-The fund shall be managed by the management company according to the main guidelines defined for the fund.
+The fund shall be managed by the management company in accordance with the fund's investment objectives.

-In all circumstances, the management company shall act on behalf of the unitholders and may alone exercise the voting rights attached to the securities included in the fund.
+In all circumstances, the management company shall act in the sole interest of the unitholders and may alone exercise the voting rights attached to the securities included in the fund.